ReeceGoding/Frustration-One-Year-With-R/README.md

     fix.
 Ad-hoc namespaces are an amazing thing to have, particularly when using functions that don’t have a `data` argument (e.g. `plot()`).
--   The `subset()` function uses the data-masking facilities that I’ve just described, as do modelling functions like `lm()`.
+-   Modelling functions like `lm()` use the data-masking facilities that I’ve just described, as do handy functions like `subset()`.
 This saves incredible amounts of typing and massively increases the readability of your stats code.
-For example,
-    `aggregate(mpg ~ cyl + gear, mtcars, mean)` returns very similar output to my above calls to `tapply()` without needing the complexity of using `with`.
+For example, `aggregate(mpg ~ cyl + gear, mtcars, mean)` returns very similar output to my above calls to `tapply()` without needing the complexity of using `with()`.
 It also allows for ridiculously concise code like `aggregate(. ~ cyl + gear, mtcars, mean)`.
 -   You can write your own data-masking functions.
 Doing so relies on controlling the non-standard evaluation of some of your arguments.
     It’s the closest thing that R has to metaprogramming.
 The names